Antisocial personality disorder: Family environment

-Many studies suggest that the social and home environment has contributed to the development of antisocial behavior.
-The parents of these children have been shown to display antisocial behavior, which could be adopted by their children.
-A lack of parental stimulation and affection during early development leads to high levels of cortisol with the absence of balancing hormones such as oxytocin which disrupts and overloads the child's stress response systems, which is thought to lead to underdevelopment of the child's brain that deals with emotion, empathy and ability to connect to other humans on an emotional level.
-According to Dr. Bruce Perry in his book The Boy Who Was Raised as a Dog, "the [infant's developing] brain needs patterned, repetitive stimuli to develop properly.
+Many studies suggest that the social and home environment contribute to the development of ASPD.
+Parents of children with ASPD may display antisocial behavior themselves, which is then adopted by their children.
+A lack of parental stimulation and affection during early development can lead to high levels of cortisol with the absence of balancing hormones such as oxytocin.

+This disrupts and overloads the child's stress response systems, which is thought to lead to underdevelopment of the part of the child's brain that deals with emotion, empathy, and ability to connect to other humans on an emotional level.
+According to Dr. Bruce Perry in his book The Boy Who Was Raised as a Dog, "the infant's developing brain needs to be patterned, repetitive stimuli to develop properly.
 Spastic, unpredictable relief from fear, loneliness, discomfort, and hunger keeps a baby's stress system on high alert.
 An environment of intermittent care punctuated by total abandonment may be the worst of all worlds for a child."

+Parenting styles

+Some hypothesize that parenting styles can affect how children experience and develop in their youth, and can have an impact on a child's diagnosis of ASPD.

 Childhood trauma

-ASPD is highly correlated with emotional and physical abuse in childhood.
-Physical neglect has a significant correlation to ASPD.
-The way a child bonds with the parents in early life is important.
-Poor parental bonding due to abuse puts children at greater risk for developing antisocial personality disorder.
-There is a significant correlation with paternal overprotection and people who develop ASPD.
+ASPD is highly comorbid with emotional and physical abuse in childhood.
+Physical neglect also has a significant correlation to ASPD.
+The way a child bonds with its parents early in life is important.
+Poor parental bonding due to abuse or neglect puts children at greater risk for developing antisocial personality disorder.
+There is also a significant correlation with parental overprotection and people who develop ASPD.

+Those with ASPD may have experienced any of the following forms of childhood trauma or abuse: physical or sexual abuse, neglect, coercion, abandonment or separation from caregivers, violence in a community, acts of terror, bullying, or life-threatening incidents.
+Some symptoms can mimic other forms of mental illness, such as: